Written and Created by PaperCraftCentral Susan

 ~written on a college campus wall

 Whenever you want a soft, subtle effect, I think chalk pastels are one of the best ways to achieve that.
 I wanted to make a card for someone recovering from breast cancer and as you probably already know, Pink Ribbon Day is the signature day of the National Breast Cancer Foundation.
-That did it.
-I thought I would use soft pinks and a feminine image to say what I wanted to say.

-I thought about where the light would fall if it was hitting her back and concentrated more colour in the folds of the dress and in the shadows of the image.
 I changed colours to softly shade the skin peach and coloured the vase a darker shade of blue.
 You can see where I also picked out some flowers in yellow and shaded the leaves green.

 Once the image was coloured, I mounted it on a piece of silver grey cardstock.
 I adhered some pale pink lace to the right side of the card blank then adhered the image over that.
-A flower with a brad and a stamped sentiment on Perfect Plum (retired) cardstock trimmed with deckle-edged scissors completed the card.

 Chalked cards can evoke long term memories.
 I was once sent a gorgeous Christmas card of a Madonna and child that was beautifully enhanced with chalks (thanks again, Carla).
 Her beautiful work made me want to try out this medium as soon as I could.